MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasmo-installation.md

 Resubmit the command.
 It should pass.

-### Configure the danger zone of Otoroshi to bind Otoroshi and the manager
+### Pairing Otoroshi and Wasmo

-Now that we have our compiled plugin, we have to connect Otoroshi with the manager.
-Let's navigate to the danger zone, and add the following values in the WASM manager section:
+Now that we have our compiled plugin, we have to connect Otoroshi with Wasmo.
+Let's navigate to the danger zone, and add the following values in the Wasmo section:

 * `URL`: admin-api-apikey-id
 * `Apikey id`: admin-api-apikey-secret
 * `Apikey secret`: http://localhost:5001
 * `User(s)`: *
+* `Token secret`:

-The User(s) property is used by the manager to filter the list of returned plugins (example: wasm@otoroshi.io will only return the list of plugins created by this user).
+The User(s) property is used by Wasmo to filter the list of returned plugins (example: wasm@otoroshi.io will only return the list of plugins created by this user).

 Don't forget to save the configuration.